 - Early Start: Before you apply, you should start constructing Keyword Driven test cases, as it is easy to set up an object repository later.
 Keyword data tables representing the corresponding manual test protocol may be generated using information obtained from requirements or other documents.

-- Re useability of component: Reusability can be further enhanced with Keyword Driven modularisation.
+- Re usability of component: Reusability can be further enhanced with Keyword Driven modularization.

 - Reusability of code: As in the keyword driven framework, only one execution engine is available, excessive code reusability is promoted.

 A scripting method using data files contains the keywords specific to the training framework is a keyword driven examination.
 Tests are consistent with any automation software on the market presence in the market without programming experience tests.